-Eight additional political science credits.
+Students must also complete eight additional political science credits.

 SOCIOLOGY MAJOR (BS PROGRAM)

 Students majoring in Sociology gain understanding of the ways individuals are affected by each other and the groups to with they belong.
 They explore the importance of traits such as race, class, gender, and age in the workings of society as well as the possibility of social changes.
 Sociological knowledge, research and analytical skills are applied in a variety of community business and institutional settings.